LiuJuyue/Completed-articles-published-unpublished/README.md

 ### For "Soybean Pod and Seed Counting in Both Outdoor Fields and Indoor Laboratories Using Unions of Deep Neural Networks", which was accepted by *Eureapon Conference of Computer Vision (ECCV) Workshops*.
 Please check Soybean.pdf

+The paper has been [published and attended](https://cvppa2024.github.io/proceedings/), waiting for the conference proceedings to be published.

 more details place click [here](https://github.com/SkyCol/soybean_phenotyping_platform)